 - flu-like symptoms

-- swelling of the eyes, face, lips, tongue, throat, arms, hands, feet ankles, or lower legs
+- swelling of the eyes, face, lips, tongue, throat, arms, or hands

 - difficulty breathing or swallowing